Bored66/meta-buff/README.md

 ## Description
 This project intended to be in support of RPPS (Rapid Protocol Prototyping Solution - https://github.com/Bored66/RPPS ).
-Instead of defining protocol using XMl files it should be possible to define everything just by using certain set of classes and very little code generation (thru variadic macros) while compiler should do the rest.
+Instead of defining protocol using XMl files it should be possible to define everything just by using certain set of classes and very little code generation (possibly with some help from variadic macros) while compiler should do the rest.

-Suppose we defne some structures like the following:
+Suppose we defne some set of structures like the following:
 ``` c++
 constexpr char markerFldName[] {"Marker"};
 constexpr char commandFldName[] {"Command"};